Soldiers crush protests as military seizes power in Burkina Faso

 The head of Burkina Faso's transitional parliament called on the rest of the armed forces to step in and halt a coup by "a small group" of military officers.

-"The transition was put in place by the will of the people...A small group of soldiers are not going to change that," Moumina Cheriff Sy told Reuters, saying he was supposed to be the leader of the transition until Kafando was released.

-(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, John Irish in Paris, Michelle Nicholas at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich)
+(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, Allegresse Sasse in Cotonou, John Irish in Paris, Michelle Nicholas and Louis Charbonneau at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich, Toni Reinhold and Jacqueline Wong)